-Grain growers are working long days and nights to bring in the harvest in Northern Victoria and the Southern Riverina.By Laura Griffin
+Grain growers are working long days and nights to bring in the harvest in Northern Victoria and the Southern Riverina.LAURA GRIFFIN December 11, 2012 4:04am

 Grain growers and contractors are busy bringing in the Victorian wheat harvest and have some long days and nights ahead.

 Contractor Jono Holmes, 21, began harvesting wheat around Tatura and Byrneside last week.

 He spent the first day harvesting the poorer quality wheat that had ripened more quickly.

 The wheat in other paddocks looks good and Mr Holmes said he was hoping to get good tonnage from it.

 This is Mr Holmes’ seventh harvest, and he said compared with previous years the canola took longer to harvest and the wheat was running on schedule.

 ‘‘We’ll be flat out until Christmas,’’ he said.

 The contractor finished harvesting canola before starting on the wheat and said he was happy with the oilseed’s yield.

 ‘‘Its moisture levels stayed at about 60 per cent and oil content was also pretty good.’’